- Benjamin Graham is rightly considered the father of value investing.

 Misconception #4: Graham is not relevant because of Globalization

+This is another common argument today, along with the ones below about growth stocks and technology.
 Globalization is not a recent phenomenon.
 The two world wars are often attributed to differences in international trade.
 IMF and the World Bank were formed early in the 20th century to regulate globalization.

 "The four most dangerous words in investing are: 'this time it's different'."

 Misconception #5: Graham's principles do not work for growth stocks